Estimation of deuteron binding energy with renormalization group-based effective interactions using the variational quantum eigensolver: Formalism

-However, even if these two conditions are satisfied, convergence of numerical results in the oscillator basis is not guaranteed because $\lambda$ is usually not a sharp cutoff, and the nuclear wavefunction extends beyond $r$.
+where $b = \sqrt{\tfrac{\hbar}{m\omega}}$ and $m$ is the reduced mass of the deuteron.
+However, even if these two conditions are satisfied, the convergence of numerical results in the oscillator basis is not guaranteed because $\lambda$ is generally not a sharp cutoff, and the nuclear wavefunction could extend beyond the nuclear radius.

-We have computed the ground state energy of the deuteron using the variational quantum eigensolver (VQE) algorithm.
-The salient features of this algorithm are described in the subsequent section.
+In the following, we have computed the deuteron energy using VQE.
+The salient features of this algorithm are described in the next section.